We tell you why moringa replaces kale as a top superfood

 Moringa is the resilient “miracle tree” that is often overshadowed by kale.
 Moringa leaves come from a tree in the Indian subcontinent and can grow up to 15 feet in its first year of life and in the most barren conditions.
 The trees of this top superfood can survive drought and subtropical temperatures, while retaining their nutrition.
 Historically, moringa has been called the “tree of life”, “mother’s best friend” and the “never die tree.”
 From the roots to the leaves, every bit of the moringa tree is edible.
 In comparison to other top superfoods, moringa is packed with health benefits—the leaves have seven times the amount of vitamin C as an orange, three times more potassium than bananas, nine times the amount of iron than spinach and four times more calcium than milk.

 Similar to kale, moringa leaves are high in iron, protein, calcium, vitamin C and beta-carotene.
 However, moringa contains three flavonoids that kale does not.
 The flavonoids are said to possess excellent anti-inflammatory properties, and may help aid many ailments and health issues.
 Moringa can also be used to make delicious teas, which isn’t an option with kale.
-Miracle Tree offers a variety of Superfood Teas that will enhance your tea-sipping experience.
+Miracle Tree offers a variety of Moringa Herbal Teas that will enhance your tea-sipping experience.
 From chocolate to mango, find a flavor that suits your taste buds.

 While both greens offer great health benefits, when it comes to nutrient value, moringa is the clear winner.